DonYoon/To-Do-List-React/README.md

 # To-do List App

-A simple todo list application built using React, showcasing the use of hooks such as useState and useEffect.
+A simple to-do list application built using React, showcasing the use of hooks such as useState and useEffect.

 ## Features